cev-api/NiceWurst/README.md

 ### How is this not cheating?

-- All modules that would be considered cheating have been removed or re-implemented to respect normal gameplay visibility rules.
-ESP modules no longer see through walls — they only highlight what’s visible.
+All modules that would be considered cheating have been removed or re-implemented to respect normal gameplay visibility rules.
+For example, ESP modules no longer see through walls — they only highlight what’s visible.
 The goal is to keep helpful visualization and automation while maintaining fair-play integrity.

 ## New Core Features by CevAPI

-- These features were originally developed in the CevAPI fork of Wurst 7 and are fully integrated and maintained in NiceWurst.
+These features were originally developed in the CevAPI fork of Wurst 7 and are fully integrated and maintained in NiceWurst.

 ### MobSearch
 - Search mobs by fuzzy name/ID or exact type (e.g., `minecraft:zombie` or `zombie`).